alpeykov/selenium-nunit/README.md

 Edit functionality creates new item, instead of editing the last created one.

 **Methods:**
-- **Setup**: Initializes the WebDriver, logs in with a predefined user, and sets up the test environment.
+- **Setup**: Initializes the WebDriver, register an user, logs in with a predefined user, and sets up the test environment.

 - **GenerateRandomString(int length)**: Generates a random alphanumeric string of specified length.